MLeidel/CodeSnips/README.md

 where the table is keyed by topics and items.
 For instance, "Python" (topic), and "Formating" (item).

-I comes with several topics with some items, but is really intended for you to go in and supply your own snipits (Topics, Items).
+The database comes with several topics with some items, but is really intended for you to go in and supply your own snipits (Topics, Items).

 The `csnips.ini` file allows for some customization: